 What this means is you can experience the city’s wonderful historic sights while experiencing the warm, welcoming and festive Christmas markets.

-Ghent Christmas Market dates: 9th December to 31st December 2021.
+Ghent Christmas Market dates: Likely dates: 7th to 31st December 2023.

 Location: Sint-Baafsplein and surrounding streets.